May 17, 2018

 The key ones being a huge reduction in my overall anxiety levels and an improvement in mental clarity and energy.

-I removed all social media from my phone.
 When social media is on your phone it is far too easy to pull out your phone in times of boredom or when you are in a social situation that makes you feel uncomfortable.
 The simple act of removing it from your phone forces you to be more deliberate in your use.
 By taking the apps from my phone, I realised pretty quickly how much time I was wasting and just how little value it really added to my life.

-My phone lives in do not disturb mode.
 Because most of us have our phone on us at all times, it makes us very accessible.
 People have no problem emailing or texting at all hours of the day and expect an instant reply.
 By replying instantly to peoples messages, you further fuel the belief that you are accessible at any time.

 As Tim Ferris says, “to achieve amazing things, you have to be ok with small bad things happening”.